My 2 year old baby cousin, Brady, died when I was 5 years old.

 How can we go on celebrating with holiday cheer, knowing that our loved one is gone and will never share the fun family traditions with us ever again?

-If there’s anything I learned through my cousin’s death, it’s that when we lose someone significant in our life, there will be a new normal that we will need to adjust to.
+When we lose someone significant in our lives, there will be a new normal that we will need to adjust to.
 Everyone grieves and copes with loss differently, and so there’s no one-size-fits-all solution to moving on after a loved one’s death.

-That being said, I’ve rounded up recommendations from people who’ve been in bereavement during the holidays and experts to help all of us find our own healthy ways to deal with grief during the holidays.
+That being said, we’ve taken recommendations from grief experts and people who’ve been in bereavement during the holidays to explore how we can find our own healthy ways to deal with grief during these challenging times.

-Remember as you read these recommendations that they may not all feel right for you, and that’s okay.
+And remember, as you read these recommendations for holiday grief, they may not all feel right for you, and that’s okay.

-1. Acknowledge that grieving is part of the process.
+- Acknowledge that grieving is part of the process

 As the holidays roll around, the times that were typically filled with happiness and wonder can become a time of dread, pain, and loneliness.
 Our mind fixates on the person missing and has a hard time having hope in what’s left standing.